sormuras/bach/doc/story.md

 > Why are there still build tools in 2020 that actively deny supporting Java modules out of the box?

 I guess, we must be glad that `package`s were already introduced in the early days of Java.
-Otherwise, the unnamed package would be our sole container of types.
+Otherwise, the unnamed package would be our sole container of all types.

 ### Enter Bach.java